The Report page has 3 sections:

 Retention

-Retention measures how well you memorised your deck.
-It is calculated based on the score you achieved in each session and how many cards you have studied.
+Retention measures how well you have memorized your deck.
+It is calculated based on the score you achieved in each session and the number of cards you have studied.

-Let's say your deck has 10 cards and that the first time you studied this deck you flipped 4 cards and got all of them right.
-Your score for that session was 100%, but your overall retention is only 40%, after all, you didn't study all the cards yet (100% score x 40% completion).
+For example, suppose your deck has 10 cards and the first time you study it, you flip 4 cards and get all of them correct.
+Your score for that session is 100%, but your overall retention is only 40%, since you haven't studied all the cards yet (100% score x 40% completion).

-Now, let's say that the next time you studied the same 4 cards, you got two of them right and the other two wrong.
-Your score was 50% (2 out of 4 right) while your retention was 20% (50% score x 40% completion).
-Your new overall retention was reduced, is now 30% (the average of the 2 sessions).
+Now, let's say that the next time you study the same 4 cards, you get two of them correct and the other two wrong.
+Your score is 50% (2 out of 4 correct) and your retention is 20% (50% score x 40% completion).
+Your new overall retention drops to 30% (the average of the 2 sessions).

 Retention is calculated over the last 3 sessions, so it becomes more accurate the more you study.